The Best Method: Cloud vs. Physical Storage for Digital Evidence

 Digital evidence is quickly becoming ubiquitous in investigations.
 A survey of 50 prosecutors and investigators found that digital evidence occurred anywhere from 60% to 100% of the time in court cases.

-With so much digital evidence becoming a key consideration in modern law enforcement and criminal justice, there's a real need to keep it secure, accessible, and traceable for its admissibility in court.
-And that's where many law enforcement agencies have to consider using cloud vs. physical evidence storage for their digital evidence.
+With the increasing importance of digital evidence in modern law enforcement and criminal justice, there's a pressing need to ensure its security, accessibility, and traceability for admissibility in court.
+And that's where many law enforcement agencies must consider using cloud-based storage for their digital evidence over physical storage.

-In the past, physical storage methods like hard drives and DVDs were the primary options for storing digital evidence.
+In the past, physical storage methods, such as hard drives and DVDs, were the primary options for storing digital evidence.
 However, with recent advancements in technology, such as cloud computing, new methods of evidence management are becoming increasingly popular.

 Cloud evidence management offers law enforcement agencies new possibilities for managing and accessing digital data for investigations.
-This approach can provide benefits such as increased accessibility, scalability, and potential cost-efficiencies.
+This approach can offer benefits such as increased accessibility, scalability, and potential cost efficiencies.

 With these considerations in mind, it's right to wonder, "Which method is best for managing digital evidence?"
 Different agencies have unique requirements, resources, and risk tolerances.
 Therefore, the optimal solution will vary depending on specific circumstances.